William (book): William and the Prize Pig

-In part a tale of the exploitation of animals in which William and the Outlaws feed cinders and sawdust to an overweight pig that is confined and overfed in order to win prizes at shows.
-William successfully rides the beast and in so doing gives the pig its first experience of freedom and activity.
+In part a tale of the exploitation of animals in which William and the Outlaws feed cinders and sawdust to an overweight pig that is confined and overfed to win prizes at shows.
+William successfully rides the beast and, in so doing, gives the pig its first experience of freedom and activity.

-To avoid retribution by the farmer, the Outlaw's set out to expose him as a former criminal and break into his home to steal a teapot which, in fairness, they believe they are returning to its previous owner.
+To avoid retribution by the farmer, the Outlaw's set out to expose him as a former criminal and break into his home to steal a teapot, which, in fairness, they believe they are returning to its previous owner.

 While carrying out a second burglary, William disturbs another, more serious burglar and locks him in an upstairs room (providing literary symmetry with the first tale in this collection).

-William's emotionally detached father, who doesn't participate in his child's life, other than to exert erratic and ineffectual behavioural correction, feels obliged to honour what he regards as an ill judged promise to take William to a pantomime in town when he would far rather be playing golf.
-William has also learned to be emotionally detached from his family and welcomes the event only for the purpose of receiving 5/- shillings from an aunt that they will visit on the same day.
-It is important to note that William and the Outlaws have a communist philosophy and hold all pocket money in common.
+William's emotionally detached father, who doesn't participate in his child's life, other than to exert erratic and ineffectual behavioral correction, feels obliged to honor what he regards as an ill-judged promise to take William to a pantomime in town when he would far rather be playing golf.
+William has also learned to be emotionally detached from his family and welcomes the event only for the purpose of receiving five shillings from an aunt that they will visit on the same day.
+He and the Outlaws have a communist philosophy and hold all pocket money in common.